-Having their period on the trail is a common fear for our female participants.
+Having their period on the trail is a common fear for some participants.
 No worries!
-Female leaders will teach you how to handle your hygiene, trash, and other concerns.
+Leaders will teach you how to handle your hygiene, trash, and other concerns.
 This should not be a factor that keeps you from participating.
 But, you should pack extra supplies, just in case!

-I’m on the trail when I’m supposed to move into my dorm!
+I’m on the trail when I’m supposed to move into my housing!

 AURORA is part of Shaver’s Creek!
 What’s that?